Advice for All Destinations

 Malaria precautionsMalaria Map

-- Risk is present in forested and hilly areas mainly towards the international borders, all year round.
-There is low to no risk in the cities of Bangkok, Chiang Mai, Chiang Rai, Pattay and Phuket, the islands of Ko Samui and Ko Chang and the River Quai bridge area.
+- Malaria risk is the in forested and hilly areas mainly towards the international borders, all year round.
+There is also a risk in inland areas of Surat Thani province and parts of the southern border with Malaysia.
+There is low to no risk in the cities of Bangkok, Chiang Mai, Chiang Rai, Mae Sot, Pattay and Phuket, the islands of Ko Samui and Ko Chang and the River Quai bridge area.

 - Malaria precautions are essential.
 Avoid mosquito bites by covering up with clothing such as long sleeves and long trousers especially after sunset, using insect repellents on exposed skin and, when necessary, sleeping under a mosquito net.